 Step 3: Ask students to think about the phrases or words they would associate with the images of each constellation for each season. i.e: the cup looks like it’s pouring in summer; the cup is dipping in the winter.

 Step 4: Using the Movement Vocabulary strategy, create a table chart with the columns “season”, “constellation”, “description”, and “dance element” and fill in with each of the answers.
-For instance, an example might be “Winter”, “The Big Dipper”, “Dipping”, “Curved Shape”
+For instance, some examples might be “Winter”, “The Big Dipper”, “Dipping”, or “Curved Shape”.

 Step 5: Then, tell students that you will be playing a piece of music and they will move around the room.
 When the music stops, you will call out a constellation and its season and they will need to show what the descriptor looks like with their bodies in a frozen position using the dance element.